Ada-Developers-Academy/core-unit-1/while-loops/while-loops.md

 Callout: Note that this conditional uses `<` , _not_ `<=` , because we don't want to add another flower if the length of `flower_basket` is _equal_ to twelve.
 Watch out for an off-by-one error!

-We can use a while loop that only checks if a variable is truthy!
+We can use a while loop that only checks if a variable is `True` or truthy!

 ``` python
 import random